danielbrendel/dnyDanigram/README.md

 + Administration
 + Installer

+## System requirements
++ Developed with PHP 7.4.6 and MySQL

 ## Installation:
 Place a file 'do_install' in the root directory of the project.
 Then go to /install.
 The setup wizard will guide you through the